michaelbui99/CatQL-GraphQL-Client/README.md

   // Name of the class does not matter
   // Class must contain properties with the Return Type of the Query.
   // The property name must match name of the query for deserialization to work.
+  [Newtonsoft.Json.JsonProperty("Media")]
-  // JsonProperty must be set to PropertyName (PascalCase) [Newtonsoft.Json.JsonProperty("Media")] public Media Media { get; set; }
+  public Media Media { get; set; }
  }